JetBrains/kotlin-web-site/docs/topics/ksp/ksp-overview.md

         parameter: KSValueParameter
 ```

-This view lists common things that are declared in the file--classes,
-functions, properties, and so on.
+This view lists common things that are declared in the file: classes, functions, properties, and so on.

-## SymbolProcessorProvider: The entry point
+## `SymbolProcessorProvider`: The entry point

 KSP expects an implementation of the `SymbolProcessorProvider` interface to instantiate `SymbolProcessor`: